joe-crick/UpAndRunningWithCanJS/3_FirstComponentContinued.md

 	<select id="RestaurantList" can-change="restaurantSelected">

-We added an onChange event by adding the "can-change" attribute to the select tag.
+We added an onChange event by adding the `can-change` attribute to the select tag.
 The value of that attribute maps to a property on the can.Component's scope.

 Open up restaurant_list_component.js, and modify the scope as follows: